dsc-courses/bpd-reference/docs/statistical-inference/permutation.md

     return np.abs((means.get('Weight').loc['dog'] - means.get('Weight').loc['cat']))
 ```

-*Note: Although we can simply do this in the for-loop showin in the next step, we can practice good coding habits by separating our code into readable bits!*
+*Note: Although we can simply do this in the for-loop shown in the next step, we can practice good coding habits by separating our code into readable bits!*

 ---